 The entire install is automated, with the user only providing the required input parameters (node names, IP addresses, etc.) when guests are booted.
-Oracle VM2 users can perform fully automated builds directly from Dom0, including automated network setup to all VMs.
-Oracle VM3 users should use the more powerful Deploycluster tool (downloadable from OTN with separate documentation) for fully automated deployments of either Single Instance, Oracle Restart (Single Instance/HA) or Oracle RAC.
+Oracle VM3 users should use the powerful Deploycluster tool (downloadable from OTN with separate documentation) for fully automated deployments of either Single Instance, Oracle Restart (Single Instance/HA) or Oracle RAC.

 - The OS image contains a minimal install of Oracle Linux.
-Only basic RPM packages are installed with an option to reduce the footprint further using a tool called OSRevert (see FAQ). - The default root password is 'ovsroot', oracle password is 'oracle' and sys/system password is 'oracle', all can be changed during the build.
+Only basic RPM packages are installed with an option to reduce the footprint further using a tool called OSRevert (see FAQ). - The default root password is 'ovsroot', oracle password is 'Oracle4U' and sys/system password is 'Oracle4U', all can be changed during the build.
 It is strongly advised to modify these passwords post-install.
 See section deploying the templates securely for further details. - The install is performed using root access.
 With ssh passwordless login temporarily enabled for root user.
 At the completion of the install (on all nodes), ssh for root will be disabled. - Optionally, the entire install could be done as the Oracle user, provided that 'sudo' access is configured on the current node only. - During the installation process an Oracle Single Instance or RAC database is created.
 It is possible to skip this database creation and do a clusterware only install, see params.ini for various options. - The OS and Oracle image disks inside the template are sparse files (non allocated space is not counted against filesystem), meaning the size displayed via 'ls -l' is not the actual space consumed on-disk.
 To see actual space consumed use 'ls -ls'.
-If /OVS filesystem has no sparse-file support then both sizes will be the same (all space is allocated upfront). - Each template is delivered as 2 ZIP files (~6GB in size total), inside each ZIP is a tar.gz (tar gzip file), with very similar sizes, hence you will need ~12GB of temporary storage to fully expand each template.
-Oracle VM2: Once the template is imported into /OVS/seed_pool, these zip/tar.gz files may be deleted. - OVM2 users planning to use guests running ext4 as boot device (currently all the OL5/OL6 based templates) require Oracle VM 2.2.2 or above.
+If /OVS filesystem has no sparse-file support then both sizes will be the same (all space is allocated upfront). - Each template is delivered as 3 ZIP files (~9GB in total size), inside each ZIP is a tar.gz (tar gzip file), with very similar sizes, hence you will need ~18GB of temporary storage to fully expand each template.